 This past weekend offered a rare respite from our recent rainy weather.
 And speaking of rare, we got the rare opportunity to visit one of the jewels of off-limits subway lore: the abandoned City Hall station in Lower Manhattan.
 The station was the first station on New York’s brand new subway line.
 As such, it was designed to be particularly showy.
 Designed by Rafael Guastavino, the station opened on October 27, 1904 as the southern terminus of the IRT (Interborough Rapid Transit).
 It boasted Guastavino tile, skylights, stained glass, and brass chandeliers.
 Unfortunately some years later, transit passengers began to favor the much larger, nearby Brooklyn Bridge station.
 Because the City Hall station was built as a loop, it could not be easily expanded to compensate for larger crowds or extended to serve Brooklyn.
 And the curved track left a precarious gap between the train and the platform.
 Use of the station declined, until it was finally closed on December 31, 1945.

-On Memorial Day Weekend 2013, we had the chance to go on a neighborhood walking tour conducted by the NYC Tenement Museum.
+On Memorial Day Weekend 2013, we had the chance to go on one of the many neighborhood walking tours conducted by the NYC Tenement Museum.
 It was a cold and sporadically rainy day, but that didn’t stop every tour that day from selling out — something I gather is the case pretty much every weekend, so if you want to go on one, book ahead.
 We chose The Lower East Side: Then and Now, which focused on the ways in which the architecture and ethnic make-up of the neighborhood has changed over the years.
 It was a fantastic walk despite the weather, and well worth the price of admission.

 It was a gorgeous day today, so it seemed a good opportunity to take the camera out on my lunch break and snap a few shots of the gargoyles hanging out around my office at Astor Place in Manhattan.
 So I wandered up and down Lafayette and Broadway between Great Jones and the south end of Union Square to see what I could find.